openhpc/cloudwg/tutorials/pearc20/exercise1.md

 ~~~

-Now, we are going to run the cloud formation template that will deploy our cluster.
+Now, we are going to deploy the cloud formation template that will setup our cluster.
 But first, we need to update the template to include the AMIs we just built.
 The text editors `vim`, `emacs`, and `nano` are all available.